augmentechdev/SnoozeBot/README.md

 # Augmentech Ltd

 Augmentech Ltd is a provider of consultancy services and products for Microsoft 365, Microsoft Teams and Azure platforms.
-Get in touch with us at contact@augmentech.co.uk
+Get in touch with us at contact@augmentech.co.uk to know more.